 Few cities are more walkable than Charleston which was an early settlement in colonial history.
 The area on a peninsula between the Cooper River and the Ashley River retains its colonial feel.
 There are few high-rise buildings in Downtown and plenty of landmarks as you walk along its cobblestoned streets.

 Downtown has plenty of accommodation alternatives with the large international brands well represented.
 If you want a spacious room with a private bathroom, you are really spoilt for choice.
-In addition, you will find top-quality restaurants and lively bars.
-This may be the first place to look for a base, but there are others.

 Stay in Downtown if You want to be in the heart of Charleston and don’t mind paying for the privilege; All you want to do is walk around rather than hiring transport or taking taxis; You like to have plenty of choices when it comes to fine dining.